 Trial date set for barrister accused of falsifying tax returns

-Top tax barrister Robert Venables KC, 78, of Old Square Tax Chambers is currently facing two counts of dishonestly cheating the public revenue in active criminal proceedings before Southwark Crown Court.
+Top tax barrister Robert Venables KC, 78, of Old Square Tax Chambers is currently facing three counts of dishonestly cheating the public revenue in active criminal proceedings before Southwark Crown Court.

 The existence of the charges were first revealed by Dan Neidle, of Tax Policy Associates, in a report headed “Robert Venables, senior tax KC, is being prosecuted by HMRC for tax evasion“.